jharris1993/micropython-gigglebot/docs/source/code.rst

 Because of this, we've spend lots of time trying to make the following API of the `Distance Sensor`_ identical to the one in the DI-Sensors documentation :py:class:`di_sensors.distance_sensor.DistanceSensor`, so that the transition from either platform can be as seamless as possible.

+The module, should you want to use it in another firmware instead of using the *GiggleBot MicroPython Firmware* (that already comes with all the modules in it), can be downloaded from :s3-storage-module:`here <distance_sensor.py>` (version |fwversion|).

 .. automodule:: distance_sensor
    :members: